isaiahcampusano/youtubemusic-algo/README.md

 Diversity post-processing: Use a simple diversity constraint (e.g., MMR or a DPP library) Offline evaluation: Compute Recall@k, NDCG, catalog coverage on held-out data

-Deliverable: A playlist generator that shows "what a less conservative algorithm would recommend" without you ever listening to anything ne
+Deliverable: A playlist generator that shows "what a less conservative algorithm would recommend" without you ever listening to anything new

+#first deliverable

+- deepseek has the instructions for how i can track my own youtube data